oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   - An alternate format extending the JWS JSON Serialization, also allowing for transport of the Issuer-signed JWT and disclosure data

-* Fnord: A format for proving posssion of a private key bound to an SD-JWT
+* SD-JWT-KB: A format for proving posssion of a private key bound to an SD-JWT
   - A facility for associating a JWT to a key pair
   - A format for a Key Binding JWT that proves possession of the private key of the associated key pair